Nafea faa ipoipo? (When will you marry?)

 Private sale, late 90s.
 Buyer: private collector, New Work

 Let's put a lot of question marks on this sum.
 In fact, it is almost sure that this almost offensive number is an exaggerated hype.
-Nevertheless, the spectacular price suggested -it would be the most expensive painting ever sold- deserves to be commented here.
+Nevertheless, the spectacular price suggested -it would be the most expensive old master painting ever sold- deserves to be commented here.
 You can read more about this painting in this article

 Vincent van Gogh